MTKReddy/Titanic-survival/README.md

 # Titanic-survival
-Predicting the suriv1al of passenger using logistic regression in python
+Predicting the surival of passenger using logistic regression in python